ysthakur/CMSC417-Notes/content/OSI layers/Transport layer/TCP/TCP Vulnerabilities.md

 	- On a DupACK += SMSS

 Exploit:
-- Send extra duplicate ACKs
+- Send extra duplicate ACKs to trigger fast recovery
 - Sender sends one packet for each duplicate ACK
 - ✅ Preserves end-to-end semantics